adamstokes10/delta_jr/README.md

 # this is a ball balanacing robot I made in 5 weeks at around 5 hours per week, mainly to prove I could do it

-source code is attached, includes code I used on OpenMV MicroPython, and my Arduino C++ master file.
-Solidworks STEP files are also included.
-Use without reference is OK

 this is just a high level paste of all systems, if your looking for walkthrough tutorial check out these links:

 https://raw.org/research/inverse-kinematics-of-a-stewart-platform/